stoeps13/connections-doc/source/admin/customize/t_admin_profiles_tbl_search.md

 4. Modify the file contents to include any custom HTML or fields.

+    !!! note
-    **Note:** The views that use this template are listed in the Section column in the following table.
+    The views that use this template are listed in the Section column in the following table.

     |Section|Description|
     |-------|-----------|